Agents & BDS — Overview

 Best fit: OpenClaw users, ClawHub-distributed recipes, guided onboarding, agents that should compose BDS data with other ClawHub skills.

-Path B — bds-agent-py for headless orchestration
+Path B — bds-agent CLI for headless orchestration

 Best fit: headless agents, external orchestration, programmatic wallet-based signup, any environment where the MCP process model is not viable.